-(b) Again, the mean bias is almost independent of the forecast length [the various red lines are almost superimposed]; in the early years it was negative for all stations but nowadays is generally positive.
-At present, the bias is similar for the six stations but in earlier years there were large variations.
+(b) Again, the mean bias is almost independent of the forecast length [the various red lines are almost superimposed]; in the early years it was negative for all stations, then it became generally positive but nowadays it is positive for some and negative for other stations.
+At present, the size of the bias is similar for the four stations but in earlier years there were large variations.

 Figure 3 and Figure 4 reinforce these results.
-They show smoothed monthly midday and midnight scores for the six stations.
+They show smoothed monthly midday and midnight scores for the four stations.
 The lines were smoothed by taking 5-month running means centred on the month in question [i.e. the average of values for M-2, M-1, M, M+1, M+2 where M is the month].
 Results for the various forecast lengths can now be distinguished.
 Again, the scores are generally better at midday than at midnight and there is a gradual improvement since 1992.
 Also, the seasonal variation has become less.

-Figure 5 shows the result of averaging the monthly scores for the six stations.
+Figure 5 shows the result of averaging the monthly scores for the four stations.
 The top two plots show results without smoothing, the bottom two show the effects of taking a 5-month running mean.
 Again there has been a gradual improvement since 1992 and again the scores are better at midday than at midnight.

 Next we consider seasonal variation of the scores.
 For the purpose of this study we divide the year into two 'seasons' called 'winter' [viz.
-Nov to Apr] and 'summer' [i.e. May to Oct].
-This division is significant because, during the 'winter' season, we run a Vaisala road-ice model to predict road conditions at approximately 50 sites around Ireland.
+Nov to Apr] and 'summer' [viz.
+May to Oct].
+This division is significant because, during the 'winter' season, we run a Vaisala road-ice model to predict road conditions at approximately 90 sites around Ireland.
 Input, for each of the sites, consists of time series of temperature, dew-point, cloud-cover, rainfall and wind.
-The forecaster usually starts with Hirlam data as a 'first-guess' and then modifies the data using a graphical editor; [this intervention can sometimes be substantial].
-ECMWF data is available as a backup, and the graphical editor can also be applied to these data.
-Figure 6 compares the average of the six scores for the ECMWF model in 'winter' and in 'summer' and the plot also includes results for the whole calendar year [Jan to Dec].
-The results shown are based on the average scores for the six synoptic stations and they confirm the gradual improvement in forecast quality described earlier.
+The forecaster usually starts with Hirlam data as a 'first-guess' and then modifies the data using a graphical editor [this intervention can sometimes be substantial].
+ECMWF data is available as a backup, and the graphical editor can also be applied to this data.
+Figure 6 compares the average of the four scores for the ECMWF model in 'winter' and in 'summer' and the plot also includes results for the whole calendar year [Jan to Dec].
+The results shown are based on the average scores for the four synoptic stations and they confirm the gradual improvement in forecast quality described earlier.
 Of particular interest is the diagram showing the scores for the 'winter' forecasts verifying at midnight [central plot on right hand side] since these are directly relevant to the road-ice model.
-It can be seen that the average mean absolute error [for the six stations] is approximately 1-degree [at 36-hours] and the bias is almost zero.
+It can be seen that the average mean absolute error [for the four stations] is approximately 1-degree [at 36-hours] and the bias is almost zero.